This course is unavailable through clearing

 - Accredited by the Joint Board of Moderators

-- Industry-supervised realistic group design projects in final year, accompanied by advanced structural design and analysis units
+- You will work on industry-supervised realistic group design projects in your final year, accompanied by advanced structural design and analysis units

 The exact cost and dates of the trip are confirmed at the start of your second year.

 * In accordance with current University policy, this fee is restricted to be not more than 1% of the annual tuition fee of the course

 Policy on additional costs